daniel-shuy/scripted-scalatest-sbt-plugin/README.md

     scalaVersion := "2.10.6",
     assemblyJarName in assembly := "foo.jar",

-    scriptedScalaTestSpec := Some(new WordSpec with ScriptedScalaTestSuiteMixin {
+    scriptedScalaTestSpec := Some(new AnyWordSpec with ScriptedScalaTestSuiteMixin {
       override val sbtState: State = state.value

       "assembly" should {